 GATE Engineering Mathematics Syllabus 2026 with Topic Wise Weightage

-GATE 2026 Engineering Mathematics Syllabus (XE - A): IIT Guwahati has released the GATE Engineering Mathematics syllabus 2026 on the official website gate2026.iitg.ac.in.
-Candidates can access the GATE 2026 Engineering Mathematics syllabus on this page once released.
+GATE 2026 Engineering Mathematics Syllabus (XE - A): IIT Guwahati has published the GATE Engineering Mathematics syllabus 2026 on the official website gate2026.iitg.ac.in.
+The Engineering Mathematics syllabus covers Linear Algebra, Functions of Single Variable, Vector Calculus, Complex Variables, Numerical Methods, and more.
+Candidates can directly download the GATE 2026 engineering mathematics syllabus with the link provided in this article below.
 This section is part of the Engineering Sciences (XE) paper and covers topics such as linear algebra, calculus, vector calculus, complex variables, ordinary differential equations, partial differential equations, probability and statistics, and numerical methods.
-Moreover, aspirants must follow the GATE 2026 exam pattern and syllabus for effective preparation.
-Thorough coverage of the GATE Engineering Mathematics syllabus is essential to scoring well in the Graduate Aptitude Test in Engineering.
 The authority will conduct the GATE 2026 exam on February 7, 8, 14, and 15, 2026.
+The GATE 2026 Engineering Mathematics exam is scheduled on February 7, 2026.

 GATE Engineering Mathematics Syllabus 2026 with Topic Wise Weightage